tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

  4. Set up single sign-on
  5. Configure Attribute claims rules.
  6. Configure SimpleSAMLphp to use the Entra ID IdP as an authentication source.
- 7. Add attributes from another source (in this case, LDAP)
+ 7. [Optional] Add attributes from another source (in this case, LDAP)
- 8. Configure SimpleSAMLphp internal SP to test
+ 8. Other attribute manipulations
+ 9. Testing

 To start, consider the following diagram on establishing a bilateral trust relationship between Entra ID and SimpleSAMLphp: